The Truth About The “Church”

 The answer of course is NO, Christ has NOT been divided!
 God, through the apostle Paul, is condemning divisions!
 Is there any difference at all, between saying, “I am of Paul, and I am of Apollos, and I am of Cephas”; And saying, “I am of Martin Luther, and I am of John Wesley, and I am of Saint Peter?”
 What about saying, “I am of a Baptist belief, and I am of a Methodist belief, and I am of a Pentecostal belief, or I am of a Roman Catholic belief?”
 IS CHRIST DIVIDED ?

 Now here’s how men try to “justify” all that.
-They say; We are all just different members of the one body.
+They say; Our various denominations are the different members of the one body.
 But that’s not what the scriptures say.
 God didn’t say that various “groups” of you are members of the body.
 He said, “Now YOU are Christ’s body, and INDIVIDUALLY members of it!
-Individuals are members, not “groups” of people, each with different opinions of what the bible says.
+Individuals are members of the body.
+NOT “groups” of people, each with different opinions of what the bible says.
 Each claiming that “I’m of this man”, or “I’m of that man”.
 If you want to be in “man’s church”, that’s up to you.
 But if you want to be SAVED, then it’s up to God!

 There’s another scripture that people will go to, trying to “justify” religious division.
 That scripture is John 15:5.
 “I am the vine and you are the branches; He who abides in Me, and I in him, he bears much fruit; For apart from Me you can do nothing.”
 However, it’s easy to see from this verse, that “individuals” are the branches and not “groups” of people.
 It’s exactly the same as the “individuals” who are the members of the body.
 Jesus said “I” am the vine.
 And “YOU” are the branches.
 The word translated “you” is the Greek word “hymeis”.
 This word is a “personal pronoun”, in the “singular form”.
 In other words it refers to “individual” people, like you and I. It does NOT refers to “groups” of people such as “this denomination” and “that denomination”.
 The bible says what it says..
 “I, Jesus, the one and only Son of God, am the vine, and YOU, individual disciples, are the branches.”